apache/sis-site/content/source.md

 The `properties` files are handled in a special way.
 Localized resources are provided in `*.properties` files as specified by the `java.util.Property­Resource­Bundle` standard class.
-However SIS does not use those resources files directly.
+However, Apache {{% SIS %}} does not use those resources files directly.
 Instead `*.properties` files are transformed into binary files having the same filename but the `.utf` extension.
 This conversion is done for efficiency, for convenience (the compiler applies the `java.text.Message­Format` _doubled single quotes_ rule itself), and for compile-time safety.

 In addition to generating the `*.utf` files, the resource compiler may modify the `*.java` files having the same name than the resource files.
-For example given a set of `Vocabulary*.properties` files (one for each supported language), the compiler will generate the corresponding `Vocabulary*.utf` files, then look for a `Vocabulary.java` source file.
+For example, given a set of `Vocabulary*.properties` files (one for each supported language), the compiler will generate the corresponding `Vocabulary*.utf` files, then look for a `Vocabulary.java` source file.
 If such source file is found and contains a public static inner class named `Keys`, then the compiler will rewrite the constants declared in that inner class with the list of keys found in the `Vocabulary*.properties` files.